oracle-livelabs/analytics-ai/big-data/bds-ml-oac/cleanse-data/cleanse-data.md

 * Login to Utility node using SSH and submit a Spark job.
 * Verify transformed data in Object Storage Bucket.
 * Verify transformed data uploaded to Hive.
+* Grant write permissions to livy user on Hive Database.

 ## Task 1: Creat an Object Storage API Key for the Cluster